Hilton Waikoloa Village on the Kohala Coast of Hawaii’s Big Island is a massive resort. How big is it? It spans across 62 acres. That’s big!

 The bed was very comfortable and the linens seemed fresh and luxurious.

-I don’t know if we were unlucky with our room or not, but we felt like our room needed refurbishing.
+I think we were a little unlucky with our room as we felt like our room needed refurbishing.
 The sofa and carpet were noticeably soiled and stained.

-The onsite luau, Legends of the Pacific, is excellent.
+The onsite luau is excellent.
 The food and entertainment are very high quality.
 Some things I look for in a luau are traditional Hawaiian foods, imu ceremony and a fire knife dancer.
-Legends of the Pacific definitely ticked all those boxes.
+The Hilton Waikoloa Village luau definitely ticked all those boxes.

 We thought the luau staff was particularly friendly and helpful even though gratuity is included in the price.

-Legends of the Pacific offers guests the option to upgrade to Ali’i seating for $26 more.
+The luau offers guests the option to upgrade to Ali’i seating.
 We think this option is worth doing for the relaxed table service and better seating near the stage.

 See all our photos from the Legends of the Pacific luau.